otaku0304/QuickStart/readme.md

 - `windows-ps7/NgBootStart`: Stable and functional.
 Tested with Angular apps and working as expected.
 - `windows-ps5/NgBootStart`: Stable and functional.
 Tested with Angular apps and working as expected.
+- `windows-ps5/FlaskQuickStart`: Stable and functional.
+Tested with Flask app and working as expected.

 ## ⚠️ Editor Launch Issues